 So, I went on record that 2015 was a pretty depressing year for writing.
-It’s the first year I didn’t finish a single project since I got off a 3 year long accidental writing hiatus in 2011.
+It’s the first year I didn’t finish a single project since I got off a 2 year accidental writing hiatus in 2011.
 And I spent a lot of time beating myself up for that.

 The thing is, if I had just stopped beating myself up, it wouldn’t have taken me so long to find a project I could stick with.
 I was just shoving things down my throat until I vomited story all over the place.
 And it was during that recovery period that the right ideas found me.
 Ideas I’ve had for months, mind you.
 They didn’t just spring up out of nowhere.
 They were just waiting patiently for me to calm down so I wouldn’t ruin them the way I ruined so many others.